boxwise/boxtribute/flask/README.md

     pytest

 Two types of tests can be setup.
-Model tests and endpoint tests.
+Model (unit) tests and endpoint (integration) tests.

 New test files should begin with the word test so the they are discovered when running pytest. for example: